ArdentLabs/bootcamp-fall-2017/week2/README.md

  > If you're feeling particularly adventurous, you can do some more research on
  > [functions in JavaScript][1].
 As it turns outs, functions are just objects!

  > "In JavaScript every function is actually a Function object."
-Pretty cool
- > if you ask me.

 [1]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function